Eeyore

+Eeyore (/ˈiːɔr/ EE-or) is a fictional anthropomorphic stuffed donkey created by the English author A. A. Milne and the English illustrator E. H. Shepard.
+Eeyore is a character in the Winnie-the-Pooh book series, debuting in Winnie-the-Pooh (1926).
+The character is inspired by a stuffed toy that Milne had bought for his son Christopher Robin in Harrods department store.

-Eeyore (/ˈiːɔr/ EE-or) is a fictional character in the Winnie-the-Pooh books by A. A. Milne.
-He is an old, grey stuffed donkey and friend of the title character, Winnie-the-Pooh.
-Eeyore is generally characterised as pessimistic, depressed, and anhedonic.
+Eeyore is an old, grey donkey and resident of the Hundred Acre Wood.
+Eeyore is generally characterised as pessimistic, depressed, and anhedonic, but he also has a tender, empathetic heart and a wise, contemplative understanding of the world around him.

+Eeyore has been adapted into the Winnie the Pooh media franchise created by the Walt Disney Company.
+Debuting in Winnie the Pooh and the Honey Tree (1966), the character has been a mainstay of the series.

-A. A. Milne books
+Milne character

+Stuffed animal

+Eeyore was the second stuffed animal character acquired by Christopher Robin Milne, as a Christmas gift.
+The toys drooping neck lent itself to the creation of the character's persona.

+Eeyore, alongside the stuffed animals of Winnie-the-Pooh, Tigger, Kanga, and Roo were bought at Harrods store for Christopher.
+In 1947, the toys (including Piglet but not Roo) came to the United States in the custody of Milne's US publisher, with whom they remained until 1987.
+The publisher then donated the toys to the New York Public Library.
+They have been on display at the Main Branch of the New York Public Library in New York City ever since, and have been restored.

+Publication

+Eeyore first appears in Winnie-the-Pooh (1926), created by A. A. Milne and illustrated by E. H. Shepard.

 Eeyore appears in chapters 4, 6, 7, and 10 of Winnie-the-Pooh and is mentioned in a few others.
 He also appears in every chapter of The House at Pooh Corner except chapter 7.
 His name is an onomatopoeic representation of the braying sound made by a normal donkey, usually represented as "hee haw" in American English: the spelling with an "r" is explained by the fact that Milne and most of his intended audience spoke a non-rhotic variety of English in which the "r" in "Eeyore" is not pronounced as /r/.

 Physically, Eeyore is described as an "old grey donkey".
 In Ernest H. Shepard's illustrations, he appears to be about chin-high to Pooh and about hip-high to Christopher Robin.
 He has a long, detachable tail with a pink bow on the end, of which he is very fond, but which he is also prone to losing (Owl once mistakes it for a bell-pull).
 Christopher Robin is able to reattach the tail with a drawing pin.